alexpaden/identity-ai/main/core-philosophy.md

 - TITLE: Contradictions Reveal Futures
   Summary: Analysis of how contradictions in human behavior serve as signals for potential future identities and growth paths.

+- TITLE: [REDACTED] Seeds Becoming
+  Summary: Exploration of how scarcity and friction between stated and revealed desires illuminate paths for personal evolution and transformation.

 - TITLE: The Mirror of Becoming - Growth
   Summary: Strategic outline for scaling the concept through partnerships, content creation, and community building approaches.